 Run Manager Toolbar

 Run - The run simulation command will run the *active* model simulation as shown in the output source name drop down box.
-The user can select which *active* model to run by clicking and choosing from this drop down box or by selecting any of the five model tabs (standard, fireflow, SCADA, Hydrant Curve, System Curve).
+You can select which *active* model to run by clicking and choosing from this drop-down menu or by selecting any of the five model tabs (standard, fireflow, SCADA, Hydrant Curve, System Curve).